 Workshop 1: Introduce the process of making judgments to all teachers.

-Workshop 2: Teachers work in groups or syndicates to make aspect judgments for all students in their class.
+Workshop 2: Teachers work in teams or as a department to make aspect judgments for all students in their class.

-Workshop 3: Teachers work through the process of confirming overall judgments at a group or syndicate meeting.
+Workshop 3: Teachers work through the process of confirming overall judgments in a team or department meeting.